epw/consensus/consensus.md

 If the Anchor **is** slipping, then there will be something key going on that, if not addressed, will cause the Mage to lose the Anchor.
 This might have been understood before the scene, if events have made it clear, or it might need to be determined as the scene begins.
 Whatever it is, this makes the scene more urgent, even if the Mage is trying to stay cool.
 In this case, focus on the real importance of the Mage’s choices, and how they still can keep the Anchor, if they’re willing to work at it.
 If the Mage is successful at reconnecting with their Anchor, clear the Status Track.
 They have a reprieve, for now.
 If they aren’t… refer to slipping status tracks and the move **Lose an Anchor**.

-#### Inspiration Scenes
+#### Paradigm Scenes

 Many Mages have big, sweeping ideas about the world, the Universe, and their place in it.
 Mages who don’t still tend to find themselves brushing up against questions about these things, whether they like it or not.
-Inspiration scenes focus in on this aspect of their lives, seeing what happens when Mages get talking.
+Paradigm scenes focus in on this aspect of their lives, seeing what happens when Mages get talking.

-They are called Inspiration scenes because a Mages’ Inspirations, or potential Inspirations, are very common sources of these events.
-Two Mages having a long discussion about not only their Paradigms but what the differences mean to how they accomplish things in the world and how they feel about the people around them will probably become Inspirations for each other.
+They are called Paradigm scenes because a Mage’s Paradigm necessarily informs how they go, and may provide the motivation for the scene in the first place.
+Two Mages having a long discussion about not only their Paradigms but what the differences mean to how they accomplish things in the world and how they feel about the people around them will probably unlock new insights, perhaps even granting each other Inspirations for a time.
 This also covers more esoteric scenes like a Mage deciding to really get to know the spirit that lives in their wand.

-Inspiration scenes can be tricky because they’re a less-common type of scene to see in a roleplaying game.
+Paradigm scenes can be tricky because they’re a less-common type of scene to see in a roleplaying game.
 However, players often really do enjoy them.
-Look out for when it seems like a Mage could have a good time teaching, learning, or just talking, and give them Inspiration scenes to play it out.
+Look out for when it seems like a Mage could have a good time teaching, learning, or just talking, and give them Paradigm scenes to play it out.

 Don't forget your moves at these times!
 There is tension even in a conversation.
 Use the moves to guide you and bring up complications whenever the conversation slows and everybody looks at you.
 Use Show Them the Downsides of their Paradigm to ask how a contradiction brought up by someone else sits with a Mage.
 Pit Their Desires Against Each Other by pointing out that they've just implied they both want the last enchanted feather.
 Set Up a Future Problem by saying "Speaking of ghosts, you realize that the spirit lamp in the corner has been blinking while you talked."